Julimar Conservation & Forest Alliance

 Large numbers of endangered Carnaby’s Black Cockatoo use the many nesting hollows on an annual basis.

-Julimar Forest needs National Park Status
+Julimar State Forest needs National Park Status

-For over 30 years, Julimar Forest has been recognised as an area of high conservation value for its flora and fauna biodiversity and habitat value.
+For over 30 years, Julimar State Forest has been recognised as an area of high conservation value for its flora and fauna biodiversity and habitat value.
 This is still considered the case today.

 It would allow planned and respectful use of the Forest whilst minimising the destruction and degradation caused by its diverse users.